How do I print an On-Line IDC?

 Why can’t I login?

 You need to have a Banner login assigned to you by ITS.
 If you use the web to look up ID's or your own personal account, that log in is different then what you need to access IDC’s.
-ITS has a pink form that you need to fill out and have your supervisor sign.
+ITS has a form that you need to fill out and have your supervisor sign.
+Click here for link to form.

 If your supervisor has access, he may add you as a user and grant you access to any of the accounts he has access to using the Add/Remove User feature on the IDC home page.